Home > About > Equity & Inclusion

 • If we focus on equity and inclusion, diversity will be the outcome – we cannot build diversity without focusing on E&I

-• Knowledge and Influence
+• Increase Knowledge and Influence of best practices

 • Intentionality